 We are currently studying new ways of delivering psychiatric and psychological care for the medically ill in the following projects:

 - The HOME Study: In this study we will research whether adding a new approach (sometimes called Proactive Liaison Psychiatry) to the identification and management of psychological problems reduces the time that older people spend in acute general hospital wards.
-We will recruit approximately 3,244 patients aged 65 and older, who have been admitted to acute wards in hospitals in Oxfordshire, Glasgow, Cambridgeshire and Devon.
+We will recruit approximately 3,244 patients aged 65 and older, who have been admitted to acute wards in hospitals in Oxfordshire, Cambridgeshire and Devon.
 The study is funded by the National Institute for Health Research (NIHR) Health Services and Delivery Research programme.